Commercial Waste Gunnersbury Modern Slavery Statement

 Our zero-tolerance policy is embedded in company culture and governance.
 The board has endorsed clear standards that require all employees, contractors and partners to act in accordance with UK and international anti-slavery laws.
 We require that suppliers acknowledge and comply with our expectations before engagement and as part of ongoing supplier performance management.
 The policy is published internally, applied to procurement and explicitly referenced in procurement contracts used by Commercial waste Gunnersbury.

-Governance team discussing anti-slavery strategy and responsibilities We maintain a structured programme of supplier due diligence and supplier audits to assess risk across the waste and recycling supply chain.
+A close-up view of a green plastic rubbish bin with a black plastic bag lining the interior.
+A person's hand is gripping the bin's lid handle, partially opening the lid to reveal the empty black bag inside.
+The bin is positioned on a paved outdoor surface that suggests a driveway or storage area, with minimal background visible.
+The scene reflects typical waste collection or removal activities, consistent with services offered by Commercial Waste Gunnersbury in the local area.
+The lighting appears neutral, indicating natural daylight, and the overall setting is clean and organized, emphasizing the practical use of waste receptacles for rubbish disposal.
+We maintain a structured programme of supplier due diligence and supplier audits to assess risk across the waste and recycling supply chain.
 Supplier assessments include documentation checks, site visits where appropriate, payroll and labour practices reviews, and interviews with management.
 As part of these measures, CW Gunnersbury performs risk-based supplier audits and onboarding checks, focusing on high-risk geographies and services such as manual handling, vehicle maintenance and subcontracted labour.

 Implementation: Supplier Audits and Risk Mitigation